ethancsmith/MATH161/README.md

 ```shell
 make main_with_solutions.pdf
 ```
+Note: Very few solutions have been written for this set of course notes.
 If `pandoc` is installed on your system, then the following will make an MS Word version of the entire set of notes **with solutions included**.
 ```shell
 make docx